adam900710/btrfs_talk/raid56.md

   Just try to mkfs on an PowerPC/Aarch64 with 64K page size, then try to mount it with a x86_64 system.

+  Such fs will not be mountable on x86_64, as they are using 64K sector size (block size in other filesystems).

   Other filesystems address this by having subpage support, meaning they can have block size smaller than page size.
   Thus for PowerPC or 64K page sized Aarch64, they can handle block size (normally 4K, created by x86_64) smaller than their page size.

-  (On the other hand, they can not handle blocksize larger than page size, just like recent btrfs).
+  On the other hand, they can not handle blocksize larger than page size, just like recent btrfs.

-  Thankfully RAID56 part is addressed in v5.19.
+  Thankfully subpage support (excluding RAID56) is upstreamed by v5.16, and RAID56 subpage support is added in v5.19.

 - Over-updated parity